 Rimfire is much also less expensive in terms of ammunition making practice with rimfire more economical.
 A 500-round brick of SK Rifle Match is around $65 give or take depending on where you shop, giving it a cost of 13 cents per round.
 A 20-round box of Federal Gold Medal Match .308 Winchester 175gr is about $20 yield a cost of $1 per round.
 A 20-round box of Hornady 6.5mm Creedmoor 140gr ELD Match is around $25 for a cost of $1.25 per round.

-13 cents per round vs $1 definitely tips the benefit scale to .22LR rimfire.
+13 cents per round vs $1 per round definitely tips the benefit scale to .22LR rimfire.

 Of course, many shooters handload.
 But even if costs were reduced to 50% of factory ammo over time (reuse of brass), rimfire is still less expensive than centerfire in terms of cost per round.
 Not to mention, it is difficult to estimate true cost of handloading when one does not factor in time spent in the handloading process (e.g. brass prep, powder charging, seating).

-So rather than spending the money (and time handloading) shooting centerfire at shorter distances when practicing at a short distange range, I find rimfire .22LR more economical efficient.
+So rather than spending the money (and time handloading) shooting centerfire at shorter distances when practicing at a short distange range, I find rimfire .22LR more economically efficient.